Okieriete Onaodowan

 Okieriete "Oak" Onaodowan (/ɒˌkɛdiˈɛteɪ oʊˈnaʊdəwɑːn/ o-KED-ee-ET-ay-_-oh-NOW-də-wahn) is an American actor and singer known for his work in musical theatre and television.
 On stage, he is known for originating the dual roles of Hercules Mulligan and James Madison in the 2015 Broadway musical Hamilton.
 He starred in Natasha, Pierre & The Great Comet of 1812 as Pierre Bezukhov on Broadway in 2017.
 On television, he is known for the role of Dean Miller in the ABC drama and Grey's Anatomy spin-off series, Station 19.
-He also appeared in the main role of Ade in the Amazon Prime Video series Jack Ryan.
+He also appeared in main roles on the series Jack Ryan and Demascus.
 He returned to Broadway in 2023 as Nills Krogstead in A Doll's House.

-Early life
+Early life and education

 Onaodowan was born in Newark, New Jersey, to Nigerian parents.
 He and his five sisters were raised in West Orange, New Jersey, He attended Gregory Elementary School and Roosevelt Middle School and West Orange High School, graduating in 2005.
 Onaodowan briefly played football for his high school, but he stopped after an injury during practice.
 As a result of the injury, Onaodowan started to explore acting as an alternative extracurricular activity.
 While attending high school, he began performing with the New Jersey Youth Theatre.
 After high school, Onaodowan auditioned for and was accepted to the Mason Gross School of the Arts at Rutgers University.
 He attended for one year.